 No matter what age your children are, if you haven’t been doing copywork and dictation in your homeschool, start with copywork.
 Dictation is an advanced skill and shouldn’t be rushed.
 And even when a student has transitioned to dictation, it doesn’t mean copywork isn’t still valuable.
-You’ll find ideas for using copywork even with teens in How to Use Copywork in Your Homeschool, Part 2.
+You’ll find ideas for using copywork even with teens in What You Need to Know About How to Use Copywork in Your Homeschool, Part 2.

 Whenever introducing a new skill, it is always smart to ease students into it.
 Here’s how you can get started:

 1. Begin with short passages, or simply a sentence for a young student.

 There is no need to start with an entire paragraph when you first begin dictation.
 If there is a longer passage such as a paragraph you want your students to write, break it up over several days.
 Watch your children for clues to see how much is appropriate.

 If you don’t know how to choose passages, you can use the same ideas for choosing copywork here.

 Before my children began writing, I would read a sentence or passage through completely first so they could hear it as a whole.
 (We actually did this anytime they did dictation.)
 Then I would slow down and read each sentence, and then each sentence phrase by phrase if it was longer.
 If they needed me to repeat it I did.
 As they matured I encouraged them to try to listen carefully so they could do longer phrases and sentences.

 When I read through the sentence or passage before they began, I would pause a bit more when I came to a comma or period than I would in normal reading.
 I would sometimes even ask, “What punctuation mark do you use for a pause in the middle of a sentence?”
 Which leads us to the next tip.